Rope dart

-A variation of this weapon is the meteor hammer, which has a blunt weight on the end of the rope.
-It was used in a similar fashion to the rope dart, and many of the techniques are the same.
-Another variation is Fei Tou flying weight, which is heavier than rope dart, made of a heavy conical weight on the end of a long rope.
-Like the rope dart it can be shot out at the opponent, but it is somewhat better suited to bludgeoning swings like the meteor hammer.

 History

-The earliest known reference to the rope dart as a distinct weapon from the meteor hammer or flying claw is a drawing in a 19th century book about street vendors in Beijing.
+The earliest known reference to the rope dart as a distinct weapon from the meteor hammer or flying claw is a drawing in a 19th-century book about street vendors in Beijing.
 The context and items in this drawing as well as photographs from the early 20th century of similar content suggest these rope darts are intended for use in performance art.
 These early versions are shown with bamboo tubes that function as a sliding handle.

+Usage

+Rope dart play consists of spinning, shooting, and retrieval.
+One end of the rope, usually a loop or slipknot, is held in or tied to the non-dominant hand to serve as an anchor, while the dominant hand is used to guide the rope, often moving along the length.
+The dart is kept in near constant motion and the user not only uses both hands, but their arms, legs and neck as part of the manipulation process.
+A typical action involves using momentum of the dart to wind the rope around specific body parts, using principles of angular momentum to build up speed, and then carefully timing a release to send the dart flying out in a straight line, followed quickly by retrieval.